sitefeng/Space7/README.md

 * Intro scene
 * Main menu
 * Game Over scene
+* A Hexagonal shaped medal will be awarded for after the completion of each level
 * Advertisements only placed after the game has ended (ver 3.0)